Tag

 But perhaps our favorite A95L gaming feature is the set’s Auto HDR Tone Mapping.
 This is a feature you’ll enable during the initial setup of your PS5 with the A95L.
 Once activated, all of your gameplay visuals will receive full HDR treatment (as long as the actual game is available in HDR), giving you the best brightness, colors, and contrast, regardless of the genre.

-The Sony XR A95L also supports Multi-View, which lets you game on one part of the TV screen, while the second half of the screen can be used to stream a movie or show from apps like YouTube, , and Prime Video.
+The Sony XR A95L also supports Multi-View, which lets you game on one part of the TV screen, while the second half of the screen can be used to stream a movie or show from apps like , Netflix, and Prime Video.
 And like many of the models in this roundup, the A95L comes with a gaming dashboard that lets you adjust things like motion clarity and picture presets without having to go into the TV’s main settings menu.

 Frequently Asked Questions